-A lawyer cannot drop a client without providing a valid and reasonable cause.
+A lawyer cannot drop a client without a valid and reasonable cause.
 In the US, lawyers are bound by ethical rules that need them to represent their clients.

 Can a lawyer drop a client in the middle of a case?

 A lawyer may withdraw from representing a client if the client fails to abide.
 By the terms of their agreement, if the client fails to pay the lawyer’s fees or if the client’s actions violate the lawyer’s ethical obligations.

 Can a Lawyer charge for access to the file?

 The short answer is yes.
-According to R-019, your lawyer may charge a reasonable fee for services.
-Like related to searching, copying, delivering, or providing other means of access to the file.
+According to R-019, your lawyer may charge a reasonable fee for services related to searching, copying, delivering, or providing other means of access to the file.

 Can an attorney charge me for a copy of my file?

-Yes, an attorney can charge you for a copy of your file.
-The cost of the copy will depend on the file’s complexity and the attorney’s standard fee structure.
+Also, it can depend on the file’s complexity and the attorney’s standard fee structure.
 An attorney will charge an hourly rate for the time it takes to review and compile the file.